Orchard Bank Platinum MasterCard Review

 The APR was a relatively low 14.9%, competitive even with credit cards for people with good credit.
 The penalty APR, charged if you were more than 60 days late on a credit card payment, was 29.49%.

 The card did come with an annual fee that ranged from $39 to $59, depending on your credit history.
-You could be charged up to $35 late fee, the legal maximum.
+You could be charged a late fee up to $35, the legal maximum.
 Exceeding your credit limit would cost $25 and balances transferred would be charged a 5% balance transfer fee.

 Alternatives to the Orchard Bank Platinum MasterCard